 To make a T-shirt rag rug, first we need to make some t-shirt yarn or any fabric yarn.
 Here’s our first tutorial on how to make t-shirt yarn and weave a round rug.

 For the DIY loom, you just need a hammer, some wood, 2 wood dowels, and 2 inch flat head nails ( the flat head will keep the yarn in place.

-Build a frame with 1x2s or other scrap wood you have, you can build them any size.
+You can build a simple loom frame with 1x2s or other scrap wood you have, you can build them any size.
 Secure the four corners with dowels so the frame is adjustable length-wise.
+See plan below-

-Instead of building the whole frame, I only set up the top and bottom bars, and screwed them into the wall.
+We did it in a even more simplified way.
+Instead of building the whole frame, we only set up the top and bottom bars, and screwed them into the wall.
 (If you don’t want holes in your wall, then build the whole frame like shown in the plan!)
 The nails are spaced at 1″ apart.